archesproject/arches-docs/docs/administering/data-life-cycle.rst

 The safest approach to modifying data using Python and the Django ORM makes use of Arches' data validation and integrity logic.
 To leverage this logic, your Python code should make use of various proxy models (see `Django's documentation for proxy models <https://docs.djangoproject.com/en/stable/topics/db/models/#proxy-models>`_) that Arches defines.
 The proxy models defined by Arches often implement data validation and data integrity logic that help protect against data corruption.

-You can import proxy models (with their data validation and integrity logic) as below:
+In Python, one can import proxy models (with their data validation and integrity logic) as below:

 .. code-block:: python